INSIGHTS IN ACTION

 Options for 3rd Party Providers

-• SaaSOptics - As an outsourced finance department provider, we're unapologetic in our praise of SaaSOptics.
-They're our preferred provider.
+• Maxio - As an outsourced finance department provider, we're unapologetic in our praise of Maxio.
+They're our preferred SaaS accounting software vendor.
 Their tagline is "complete subscription management for growing B2B SaaS businesses."
-Featured reports include "Subscription Momentum" (includes over 90 key subscription momentum calculations), "Cohort Analysis" (shows how churn and retention rates change over time by grouping customers), "Customer Lifetime Value" (measures the profit any given customer will bring to your business), and "Projections" (provides an up to 5 year view of future revenue and billing streams from existing subscriptions and future renewals).
+Featured SaaS accounting reports include "Subscription Momentum" (includes over 90 key subscription momentum calculations), "Cohort Analysis" (shows how churn and retention rates change over time by grouping customers), "Customer Lifetime Value" (measures the profit any given customer will bring to your business), and "Projections" (provides an up to 5 year view of future revenue and billing streams from existing customer contracts and future renewals).

 • Recurly - "The subscription management platform delivering unrivaled results to smart brands worldwide."
-Featured reports include "Subscriptions by Plan" (compares the performance of your top five plans over time), "Monthly Recurring Revenue" (displays MRR data for up to 18 months), "Subscriber Retention" (provides a cohort analysis showing active and churned subscribers over time), and "Recovered Revenue" (calculates the amount of total revenue recovered by Recurly, segmented by recovery method).
+Featured SaaS accounting reports include "Subscriptions by Plan" (compares the performance of your top five plans over time), "Monthly Recurring Revenue" (displays monthly recurring revenue data for up to 18 months), "Subscriber Retention" (provides a cohort analysis showing active and churned subscribers over time), and "Recovered Revenue" (calculates the amount of total revenue recovered by Recurly, segmented by recovery method).

-• Other options to check out are Zuora, iCharts for Netsuite and Fusebill.
+• Other options to check out are TrueRev, Zuora, NetSuite and Intacct.

-One of biggest priorities for 2nd-time SaaS founders is nailing revenue recognition.
-Many 1st-timers don't establish the systems required to recognize revenue during the period in which it is earned.
-They lack clarity on revenue recognition and can't substantiate their Annual Recurring Revenue (ARR).
-Since ARR is a key valuation driver, unclear revenue recognition can be a costly oversight.
-Unless your revenue recognition is bullet proof, you should brace yourself for a significant reduction in valuation because it won't stand up during due diligence by prospective investors or a potential acquirer.
+One of the biggest priorities for 2nd-time founders of SaaS businesses is nailing SaaS revenue recognition.
+Many 1st-timers to SaaS startups don't establish the SaaS accounting systems required to recognize revenue during the period in which it is earned.
+They lack clarity on revenue recognition and can't substantiate their annual recurring revenue (ARR).
+Of all SaaS metrics, annual recurring revenue is a key valuation driver, unclear SaaS revenue recognition can be a costly oversight.
+Unless your revenue recognition behind the scenes is bullet proof, you should brace yourself for a significant reduction in valuation because it won't stand up during due diligence by prospective investors or a potential acquirer.

 In a recent client meeting, we were discussing ARR results and seeing a dip in the ARR growth rate.
-So we stopped the dashboard discussion in its tracks and clicked over to SaaSOptics.
+So we stopped the financial data discussion in its tracks and clicked over to Maxio, one of the software solutions mentioned above, to get a clear understanding of the company's financial health.

-There we were able to drill down instantly and analyze churn and contraction by product; then again by product type; then again by customer and customer segment.
-Instead of guessing, we dove right into the details behind the graphs.
+There, we were able to drill down instantly and analyze churn and contraction by product; then again by product type; then again by customer and customer segment.
+Instead of guessing, we dove right into the details behind the graphs and financial statements.
 We confirmed the source of the ARR decline from a number of vantage points without breaking our stride.

-To learn more about how Driven Insights can help your SaaS company achieve meaningful enterprise value, click here.
+To learn more about how Driven Insights helps SaaS companies achieve meaningful enterprise value, click here.

 While it is possible to track revenue recognition in a spreadsheet, the complexity usually leads to inefficiency and human error.